cloudfoundry-incubator/kubo-deployment/README.md

 or
 - upload the kubo release tarball from specified location if RELEASE_SOURCE is local
 - regenerate the deployment manifest
-- kick off the deployment
+- kick off the deployment using `bosh_admin` UAA client

+By default, the deployment will use the latest versions of the releases.
+If releases were uploaded from different machines or used different sources, deployment might use wrong release.

 ### Deployment using separate scripts